Section 1

 command, by entering:

-to see a numbered list of recent commands.
+This shows a numbered list of recent commands.
 You can reuse one of these commands directly by referring to the number of that command.

 For example, if your history looked like this: